vrushal14/karya/README.md

 ## Connector-Plugins

 This here is the section which defines what all actions does Karya supports when a task has to be executed by the executor.
+This has to be set in the executor.yml file before starting the executor.
 Currently, the following connector plugins are available:

 | executor.yml key      | description      |
 |-------------|-------------|